Your Land Management Plan

 - References & Resources

 A management plan does not have to be a complicated document and there is no standard format for writing one.
-It may vary from a simple description for timber management of one or more plantations to a very detailed multiple resource plan for participation in programs such as Forest Stewardship, Tree Farm, and even county tax assessment.
+It may vary from a simple description for a small field or stand to a very detailed multiple resource plan.
+Several state, federal and nongoverment programs such as the Forest Stewardship Program, Landowner Assistance Program, USDA assistance programs, Partners for Fish and Wildlife Program and others require a management plan.
 No matter what the purpose or program, it is important that your plan include the following information:

 - Your objectives